-Slightly expanding the south overflow lot to the south would create a net increase of approximate seven (7) regular parking spaces.
+Slightly expanding the south overflow lot to the south would create a net increase of approximately seven (7) regular parking spaces.

+In addition to the above lots, reconfiguring Lot 5 - Hammond-Snyder Lot can also be explored in the future to improve circulation and add more parking spaces.
 Any increase in parking supply would need to consider impacts to surrounding vegetation and sensitive habitats.
 Further field verification is needed for actual designs.

-Key Considerations: The District would need to consider how much land and what location are available for parking construction on-site.
+Key Considerations: The District would need to consider how much land and what locations are available for parking construction on-site.
 Environmental review and permitting compliance would be required from the County for development on District lands.
 Expanding parking is an expensive solution and does not reduce parking demand.
 This strategy should be considered last, even though many visitors support the expansion of parking.
 Additional on-site parking could have negative impacts on the environment, and an increase in the number of visitors could detract from the overall visitor experience.
 Maximum Preserve capacity without recreational benefit and resource tradeoffs would need to be studied.